 The secondary programme is offered across the following subjects:

 - Art and Design

 ^2:ii undergraduate degree (or equivalent) in a relevant discipline

-The Warwick Teacher Values, based on social justice, curiosity and creativity run through all our programmes.
+The Warwick Teacher Values, based on social justice, intellectual curiosity and creativity run through all our programmes.

 General entry requirements